Chart Color Schemes

 Tea Tree Gully is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Tea Tree Gully's dwelling structure, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 88.6% houses and 11.3% other dwellings.
+Tea Tree Gully's dwelling structures, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 88.6% houses and 11.3% other dwellings.
 Home ownership in Tea Tree Gully stood at 41.2%, with mortgaged dwellings at 44.4% and rented ones at 14.4%.
-The median monthly mortgage repayment was $1,600, above the Adelaide metro average of $1,517.
-Median weekly rent in Tea Tree Gully was $325, compared to Adelaide metro's $330.
-Nationally, Tea Tree Gully's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,600, higher than Adelaide metro's $1,517.
+Median weekly rent in Tea Tree Gully was $325, slightly lower than Adelaide metro's $330.
+Nationally, Tea Tree Gully's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing